How to Renew Your Green Card: The Complete Guide

 If you do choose to renew your green card yourself, the easiest method is usually renewing online using the U.S. Citizenship and Immigration Services (USCIS) online portal.
 When you renew your green card online, you can see when USCIS receives your application and get updates on its status.

-Step-By-Step Guide to Renewing Your Green Card as an LPR
+Step-By-Step Guide on How to Renew Green Card

 You can also apply by mail, which requires you to submit a photocopy of your current or expired green card, as well as pay your fees.